ClydeByrdIII/OnDemandSeeding/README.md

 # On-Demand BitTorrent Seeding
-For a project I created on-demand bittorrent seeders using local embedded systems and AWS EC2 instances.
+For a project I created on-demand BitTorrent seeders using local embedded systems and AWS EC2 instances.
 When a swarm for a torrent has more leechers than seeders, it's possible to have a slow or unreliable torrenting session.
 If you are the seeder and want to lighten the load on your machine and network, this may be of interest to you.
 You can temporarily generate a potentially faster, more reliable torrent session by adding EC2 instances from different geographical areas to remove location bottlenecks and have a larger upload capacity.
 This is not ideal for the average consumer, although if you stay within AWS EC2 free tier it could be useful.
-You could also look in to the Github student pack + Amazon educate to recieve over $115 in AWS credit
+You could also look in to the Github student pack + Amazon educate to receive over $115 in AWS credit

+## Motivation for this project
+This was my term project for umich eecs 589 advanced networking class.
+I came up with it while trying to add virtualization to some aspect of "On-demand + X".
+Unfortunately the virtualization aspect of Docker containers didn't work out, but I'm not complaining about the results.
+I actually don't torrent things legally or illegally or know too much about torrenting beyond what I researched for this project.

 ## Implementation
 This implementation uses Transmission as the BitTorrent client, but an example with uTorrent was also implemented too.